isabelc/quick-business-website/readme.txt

 5. Contact page showing contact form and business info

 == Changelog ==

+= 1.4 =
+* New: added services categories taxonomy.
+* New: option on All Services Widget to limit by category.
+* New: dynamic menu will automatically populate service sub-menu with service category terms.
+* Tweak: on smartest reviews home page aggregate rating microdata, changed reviewCount to ratingCount.
+* Tweak: added line breaks to Reviews page business address.
+* Bug fix: Staff sort order number will populate default number in order to avoid leaving staff out of list because of missing sort order number.
+* Tweak: better CSS for staff widget and for Contact page.
+* Tweak: changed email headers in contact module to send from site and added Reply to: visitor.
+* Tweak: Changed query_posts to new WP_Query in all widgets.
+* Tested for WP 3.8 compatibility.

 = 1.3.9 =
 * New: option to show a different amount of testimonials instead of only showing 1.